semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 ```

 **5. define a bitbucket-pipelines(optional)**
-This topic will also be covered.
-Not for the moment though.
+I'm not going to talk about this right now because I'll explain it in detail in the future.
+You don't have to do this step right now.

 **6. build the project**
 If the maven plugin is available for you to use in the terminal, run the "mvn install" command to provide your project built.
-You will see that the target package and jar files in it are created.
+You are going to see that the target package and jar files in it are created.

 <img src="/assets/images/dockerize-spring-boot-application-3.png" width="300" />